Abusive men come in all shapes and sizes.

 Mr. Right takes most of his pride of knowing it all.

-He believe he has superior knowledge and intelligence compared to you.
+He believes he has superior knowledge and intelligence compared to you.

 He knows what’s the best course of action for you and he has an easy answer for any of your problems -you’re just stupid not to see it-.